 Let us make this survival a little bit easier with these tips and tricks for Androids with low internal storage.
 Let’s check them out.

-It won’t come as a surprise when I say that pictures gobble up a huge amount of space on the memory.
+It won’t come as a surprise when I say that pictures gobble up a huge amount of space.
 Instead of deleting or doing a cleanup manually, the safest option is to use the Google Photos app to backup all your photos into Cloud.

 This not only saves an ample amount of space but also ensures that you have access to all your pictures in the unfortunate incident that your phone gets stolen.